 - The implementation of dialogue and consultation bodies, in addition to its legal framework, to address the corporate strategy in place since 2013.
-In 2021, union leaders were given visibility on the strategic and economic directions of the Company and the business lines through: - 3 meetings with the Chief Executive Officer or his representatives during the European Group Works Council; - 2 specific meetings with the Chief Executive Officer presenting Societe Generale's new governance and strategic directions; - 5 meetings of the forum for dialogue and consultation, attended by members of General Management, to discuss strategy and the basis for any projects under consideration; - 6 meetings with the Chief Executive Officer or his representatives during the plenary sessions of the Central Economic and Social Committee; - 3 meetings of the professions observatory on the progress of Strategic Workforce Planning ("SWP") for the different functions.
+In 2022, union leaders were given visibility on the strategic and economic directions of the Company and the business lines through: - 4 meetings with the Chief Executive Officer or his representatives during the European Group Works Council; - 1 special meeting with the Chief Executive Officer about Societe Generale's strategic directions: - 3 meetings of the forum for dialogue and consultation, attended by members of General Management, on the basis for proposed projects; - 6 meetings with the Chief Executive Officer or his representatives during the plenary sessions of the Central Economic and Social Committee; - 3 meetings of the professions observatory on the progress of Strategic Workforce Planning ("SWP") for different functions and an update on the mobility programme.

 See the Professions and Skills report.